stupidmankind/BYpassDoc/docs/source/commands/adddictionary.rst

 Description
 -----------

-This command Adds a key and value to a existing Dictionary.
+This command adds a key and value to a existing Dictionary.
 Use this command when you want to add to a dictionary

 Parameters
 ----------

 **Dictionary Name**
-	Indicate Dictionary Name
+	Name of dictionary to add

 **Keys and Values**
-	Enter the Keys and Values required for your dictionary
+	Keys and Values to add to the dictionary

 Returned Value
 --------------
-	[ReturnValue]
+	This command does not have returned value.

 Example Usage
 -------------

-	Download Example from ...
+	Example Location:
+		`BYpass\\Examples\\Dictionary Commands\\Add Dictionary Item\\Add Dictionary Item.xml`

 See Also
 --------
-	:doc:`Usage <../usage>`
+	- :doc:`Create Dictionary <createdictionary>`
+	- :doc:`Get Dictionary Item <getdictionaryvalue>`
+	- :doc:`Load Dictionary <loaddictionary>`